SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 ## FAQ

 ### What do I need to provide to my identity provider?
 The specifics for configuring SSO in your identity provider varies by provider, so we recommend you reference their documentation for full details.
 In general, you will need to provide the callback URL as described above.
 You may also be asked for metadata in some cases.
-If so, here is the metadata you can provide to your idendity provider:
+If so, here is the metadata you can provide to your identity provider:

 *Note: the entity ID for legacy SAML configurations is `passport-saml`.*